kadir-akar/pixel-board/README.md

 - Art book
 - Level system

+## Installation

+Clone this repository to your local machine.
+Navigate to the project directory in your terminal.
+Run ``npm install`` to install the necessary dependencies.

+## Usage

+In the project directory, run npm start to start the application.
+Navigate to [http://localhost:5174](http://localhost:5174/) in your web browser.

 ## Contributing

+If there is an error or problem, first report the problem in the issue section.
-Fork this repository.
+If you want to contribute about upcoming feature Fork this repository.
 Create a new branch for your changes.
 Make your changes and commit them with a descriptive commit message.
 Push your changes to your forked repository.
 Open a pull request to merge your changes into the main repository.